cla-cif/RPS-Lizard-Spock/README.md

 ### General Testing

 The website's features were thoroughly tested using some well-known free web testers.
-Particular attention was paid to SEO and accessibility as the website offers educational resources.
+Both pages (home page and support page) were tested.

 - __Web Responsive__
     - The responsive feature has been tested using Chrome DevTools and an online Web [Design checker](https://responsivedesignchecker.com/checker.php?url=https%3A%2F%2Fcla-cif.github.io%2FRPS-Lizard-Spock%2F&width=1400&height=700).